tim50687/What_I_Learned/leetcode/merge_interval/MergeInterval.md

   - By setting `key=lambda x: x[0]`, you're telling the `.sort()` method to sort the intervals based on the value of the first element of each interval (i.e., the start time of each interval).

+### To merge intervals, we can use the following algorithm:

+1. Sort the intervals in ascending order based on the start time.

+2. Create a new empty list `merged`.

+3. Create a new interval `currInterval` and set it equal to the first interval in the sorted list.

+4. Three situations can occur when iterating through the intervals in sorted order:

+   - curr.start > interval.end : No overlap, so we can add the interval to the merged list.

+   - curr.end < interval.start : No overlap, so we can add the curr to the merged list, and set curr = interval

+   - Otherwise, we have an overlap, so we merge the two intervals and set curr = merged interval.

+5. At the end, we add the last `curr` to the merged list and return it.

 ## 56. Merge Intervals